actions-marketplace-validations/narthanaj_html-to-pdf-action/README.md

 This action uses multiple fallback methods to ensure reliable HTML to PDF conversion:

-1. **Primary Method**: Uses Playwright with Chromium for the most accurate rendering of modern web pages
+1. **Primary Method**: Uses Puppeteer 24.4.0 with Chrome for the most accurate rendering of modern web pages
-2. **Fallback Method**: If Playwright fails, falls back to wkhtmltopdf (installed in the Docker image)
+2. **Fallback Method**: Uses html-pdf-node as an alternative browser-based conversion
-3. **Multiple Browser Support**: The action is designed to work even if Chrome installation issues occur
+3. **Guaranteed Method**: If both browser methods fail, falls back to pdf-lib for basic PDF generation

-This approach ensures maximum reliability across different environments and GitHub Actions runners.
+The latest Puppeteer version (24.4.0) includes improved stability, performance, and browser compatibility.
+This multi-layered approach ensures PDFs will be generated even in environments with browser installation issues.

 ### Testing Node.js Directly